sous-chefs/rundeck/cookbooks/wt_streamingapi/README.md

 = ATTRIBUTES:
 * user: The user to run the service under
 * group: The group to run the service under
-* tarball: The tarball containing the system build
 * java_home: The location of the JRE on the system
 * download_url: The fullpath, including the tarball, to the system build
 * authentication_url - The base REST url for authentication (Defaults to http://ec2-174-129-84-113.compute-1.amazonaws.com/camservice)
+* java_opts - Options to start java (e.g. "-Xms2048m -Djava.net.preferIPv4Stack=true")
+* jmx_port - The jmx port to expose

 = USAGE: